jackdignamit/Tines-SOAR-and-LimaCharlie-EDR-Automated-Incident-Response-Project/README.md

 3. To create the isolation response for the webpage, we need to drag a trigger and new Slack message onto the Tines storyboard.
 <img width="449" height="587" alt="Screenshot 2025-11-08 135510" src="https://github.com/user-attachments/assets/c382ac71-8fc8-448d-be18-f73c38a8ee8d" />

-4. Configure the "No" trigger to check for ```{}user_prompt_body.isolate``` set to false.
-When the computer is set to not be isolated, it generates a message in the alerts channel in Slack:
+4. Configure the "No" trigger to check that ```{}user_prompt_body.isolate``` is set to false.
+Then, write a Slack message stating that the machine was not isolated:
 <img width="382" height="125" alt="Screenshot 2025-11-08 135531" src="https://github.com/user-attachments/assets/8a616771-4aaf-42cb-862a-2a33beffbeef" />

-5. To configure the "yes" isolation response, copy and paste the previous trigger and change the value for ```{}user_prompt_body.isolate``` to be set to true.
+5. To configure the "yes" isolation response, copy and paste the previous trigger and change the value check for ```{}user_prompt_body.isolate``` to be set to true.
 Then, attach a LimaCharlie template that does an isolate sensor response.
 <img width="831" height="402" alt="Screenshot 2025-11-08 140951" src="https://github.com/user-attachments/assets/a81d24b2-7933-40e7-a95e-57d7c45c81b7" />

 **Before setting up the LimaCharlie sensor, you will need to connect it using a new credential for the app and sync it to LimaCharlie.**

-6. To sync a credential go to Access Management on the LimaCharlie dashboard, click **"REST API"** and then copy the **"Org JWT"** credential.
+6. To sync a credential go to "Access Management" on the LimaCharlie dashboard, click **REST API** and then copy the **Org JWT** credential.
-   Now, on Tines, navigate to "Your Teams" and paste it under a new text credential.
-For the domains field, set it to ```*limacharlie.io```.
+   Onn Tines, navigate to "Your Teams" and paste it under a new text credential.
+For the credential's domains field, set it to ```*limacharlie.io```.
-      - Setting the domain field with an asterisk* makes the credential only work for that particular domain and its subdomains
+      - Setting the domain field with an asterisk makes the credential only work for that particular domain and its subdomains

 7. We want the sensor to use the routing sensor ID to determine which machine to isolate.
 In the LimaCharlie Isolate sensor, set the URL to: ```https://api.limacharlie.io/v1/{}retrieve_detections.body.routing.sid/isolation```.